jeffreykegler/hoonlint/misc/whitespace.md

 running, jogging or backdented hoon.
 Most irregular hoons do not contain a gap.

-TODO: Corner cases, including BARCAB, lutes and (possibly) other tall irregular hoons.
+TODO: Corner cases, including BARCAB,
+CELACE and (possibly)
+other tall irregular hoons.

+Re BARCAB,
+ohAitch asks,
+"Is this not just a battery hoon + single "backdented" same-line child?"

 ### Backdented hoons

 The archetypal Hoon whitespace pattern is backdenting.
 A backdented hoon of 3 or more elements should be joined.
-A backdented hoon of 3 or more elements should be split.
+A backdented hoon of 2 or fewer elements should be split.

 The first element of a joined backdented hoon should be on the same line as the rune, separated by a gap.